rox-automation/rox-icu/README.md

 ![](assets/icu-board.jpg)

 ROX Integrated Control Unit (ICU) is a modern, open-source alternative to conventional PLCs, designed for demanding industrial applications.
-Based on the Adafruit Feather M4 CAN platform, this compact device integrates a controller, I/O, and CAN interface into a single, robust package.
+Based on the Adafruit Feather M4 CAN platform, this compact device integrates an automotive-grade microcontroller, digital I/O, analog inputs, and CAN interface into a single, robust package.

 ## Key Features: